 - 1 pound ground beef

-- 1 cup tomato sauce
+- 1 cup tomato sauce or canned diced tomatoes

 - 2 tablespoons taco seasoning

 - 10 ounces tortilla chips see notes for dietary options